nikkisuneel/driving-range-assistant-ui/README.md

 # driving_range_assistant_ui

-This repository contains a flutter app for iOS that assists the Outdoor Services Staff with getting a count of the number of balls scattered on the driving range.
+This repository contains a Flutter app for iOS that assists the Outdoor Services Staff with getting a count of the number of balls scattered on the driving range.
 It also configures data for pickers as well as displays trend charts for the user.